 - Cut the pumpkin into even cubes.
 I find slightly larger cubes easier to blend at the end if you’re using a stick blender.

 - Add the pumpkin pieces and stir to coat.
-Add the 3 cups of stock and stir again to pick up any caramelised bits from the bottom of the pot.
-I recommend leaving it at 3 cups of stock and adjusting at the end if you prefer a thinner soup – a thick soup can be corrected but a thin soup is a lot harder to fix.
-On that note, wait to salt the soup until the end when the flavours have melted and you can determine how salty it is already.
+Add the 3 cups (750ml) of stock and stir again to pick up any caramelised bits from the bottom of the pot.
+I recommend leaving it at 3-4 cups (750-1000ml) of stock and adjusting at the end if you prefer a thinner soup – a thick soup can be corrected but a thin soup is a lot harder to fix.
+On that note, wait to salt the soup until the end when the flavours have melded and you can determine how salty it is already.
+You might not need any if you used a salty stock.
+Add the beans here, if you're using them.

 - Cook for 10-15 minutes for the roasted pumpkin soup, and 20-30 for the regular.
 Keep in mind that the secret to a good soup is uniformly cooked vegetables that will blend smoothly (without leaving thin watery bits and chunky pumpkin bits) so don’t rush the cooking process.